sravanip95/nodejs/README.md

 # nodejs
-1.created shared library for repetitive tasks 2.scanned code by using trivy
+1.created shared library for repetitive tasks 2.Scanned container code by using trivy
-3.building Dockerfile and pushing Dockerimage 4.deployed application and exposed app to internet by using Ingress
+3.Building Dockerfile and pushing Dockerimage 4.deployed application and exposed app to internet by using Ingress